srobinson0586/ttg-basic/2-c-programming/2.26_competency_6_madlib/README.md

 [Back to Overview](../README.md)

-JQR Addressed: Demonstrate low-level software engineering capability by designing and implementing a program to meet customer requirements in C.
+TTG-B Addressed: Demonstrate low-level software engineering capability by designing and implementing a program to meet customer requirements in C.

 ## Purpose